-Table 4TOE delivery types
+Table 4 TOE delivery types

+TOE Component Delivered Format Delivery Method Comment

+Hardware Hardware

+All derivatives as stated in chapter 1 Plain wafers, bare dies, complete modules, IC cases of any type (for example TSSOP28, VQFN32, VQFN40, CCS-modules, etc.), with or without antenna mounting, with or without inlay mounting, or in whatever package Postal transfer in cages or metal boxes All materials are delivered to distribution centers in locked cages or metal boxes.

+Firmware

+All Stored on the delivered hardware.

+Software Software

-TOE Component Delivered Format Delivery Method Comment All - - Stored on the delivered hardware.
-Software All software libraries Precompiled object format code - L251 file type with ending ".lib" Secured download as zipped-file (1) - Guidance Documentation All User Guidance documents Personalized pdf Secured download (1) or on demand by encrypted email. -
+All software libraries Precompiled object format code - L251 file type with ending ".lib" Secured download as zipped-file (1) -

+Guidance Documentation

+All User Guidance documents Personalized pdf Secured download (1) or on demand by encrypted email.